rubygems/rfcs/text/0000-ownership-transfer.md

 |created_at |datetime|timestamp|
 |updated_at |datetime|timestamp|

-Adoptions table will be for storing if the gem is `looking for maintainers`.
-A new record is created when an existing owner marks the gem as looking for maintainers.
+`ownership_requests` table will be for storing `ownership requests` created by any gem owners along with a note from the owner.
+A new record is created when an existing owner creates an `ownership request`.
 When an `ownership application` is accepted by the owner `ownership request` record of the gem will be deleted along with other `pending` (state: 0) `ownership request (s)` will be deleted.

 Table Name: **ownership_application** [new]